yagoleonel/graphql-serverless-api/README.md

 ### Project Overview
 This project is a GraphQL API demo running on top of an AWS Serverless architecture, deployed using CDK.
+##
-This API is supposed to query Netflix TV Shows from a database.
+The API is supposed to query Netflix TV Shows from a database.

 ![AWS Arch Design](./assets/architecture.png)